 Rest assured you will always receive a PDF for approval prior to printing.

-We recommend your artwork extends an additional 25mm beyond the products flat size, making sure your artwork wraps around comfortably without any white margins.
+- Your artwork to extend an additional 25mm beyond the products flat size, to ensure sure your artwork wraps around comfortably without any white margins.

 We’ll always let you know if the image quality needs to be improved when you receive your PDF proof before your product is printed.